6 easy tips for your Nepal trek

 It helps to keep the weight and bulk of your main pack to a minimum by bringing clothes made from lightweight material.
 One or two changes will be all you need (no one is going to notice, or care, if you’re wearing the same t-shirt).
 However, as the weather conditions in the Himalayas can be unpredictable, make sure you’ve got layers to cope with rain, cold nights or warm days.

-Intrepid provides porters to assist with carrying your main pack (max 12kg), but you will need a medium size, comfortable day-pack to carry personal personal items, such as camera, water bottle, valuables, sunscreen, hat etc. So make sure you’ve got exactly what you need and don’t take unnecessary extras – see Intrepid’s Ultimate Packing List and trip notes for more info.
+Intrepid provides porters to assist with carrying your main pack (max 12kg), but you will need a medium size, comfortable day-pack to carry personal personal items, such as camera, water bottle, valuables, sunscreen, hat etc. So make sure you’ve got exactly what you need and don’t take unnecessary extras on holiday with you – see Intrepid’s Ultimate Packing List and trip notes for more info.
 Plus while you’re out walking, wear your backpack.
 Your shoulders will thank you later if they are already used to carrying weight.

 6. Keep walking